 - o All students must be admitted to the university - o Students admitted to the university as freshmen may declare social work as a major upon admission.
 Freshmen students identifying social work as a major upon admission are considered pre-majors and complete the pre-major application, upon which he/she receives a letter of acceptance with information on their assigned advisor, and contact information.
-They are scheduled for the next new - student orientation.

-o Students admitted as freshmen must apply for admission to the major after completing the core curriculum (60 hours.) - o All students with less than the 60 hours applying for admission to the BSW program must apply for the pre-major classification. - o Once applications are submitted by students and received by the department, the BSW Admissions Committee reviews applications, and renders a decision.
+They are scheduled for the next new - their assigned advisor, and contact information.
+They are scheduled for the next new student orientation. - o Students admitted as freshmen must apply for admission to the major after completing the core curriculum (60 hours.) - o All students with less than the 60 hours applying for admission to the BSW program must apply for the pre-major classification. - o Once applications are submitted by students and received by the department, the BSW Admissions Committee reviews applications, and renders a decision.
 All applicants are subjected to an interview either as part of a group or individual interview, which is determined by the admissions committee.
 Once admitted, a student receives a Letter of Acceptance with the name of the assigned advisor and contact information, and is scheduled for the next New Students' Orientation held once per semester. - o Students not meeting the minimum criteria but show promise as a social work major as deemed by the Admissions Committee may be admitted on a contingency basis and granted full admission once the criterion/criteria is/are met.